 Premier League: Chelsea shrug off sanction uncertainty, Yarmolenko strikes on West Ham return

-Chelsea shrugged off uncertainty over the club's future to beat Newcastle 1-0 on Sunday, while Ukrainian international Yarmolenko broke down in tears after scoring in West Ham's 2-1 victory over Aston Villa.
+Premier League: Chelsea shrug off sanction uncertainty, Arsenal move into top four

-London: Chelsea shrugged off uncertainty over the club's future to beat Newcastle 1-0 thanks to Kai Havertz's late goal at Stamford Bridge on Sunday, while Ukrainian international Andriy Yarmolenko broke down in tears after scoring in West Ham's 2-1 victory over Aston Villa.
+London: Chelsea shrugged off uncertainty over the club's future to beat Newcastle 1-0 thanks to Kai Havertz's late goal at Stamford Bridge on Sunday, while Arsenal moved into the top four with a 2-0 win over Leicester.

 The European champions are still reeling from the impact of the sanctions placed on billionaire owner Roman Abramovich by the UK government for alleged close links to Vladimir Putin as the Russian president wages war on Ukraine.